Radicchio: Varieties

 Radicchio rosso di Treviso precoce is a longer head than Chioggia, and the white veins are more pronounced.
 It has a distinctive bitter taste, and the heads are blanched as per the endive procedure to achieve the coloring and flavoring (heads are tied and left without light for two to three weeks post-harvest).
 The IGP area includes 24 towns in the boroughs of Treviso, Venice, and Padua.

 Other varieties include 'Tardivo'; Treviso tardivo is considered the king of radicchio in Italy.
 It involves weeks of painstaking manual labor using a traditional forced growing and blanching method to produce the white ribs with red tops.
 After harvest, the heads are left in tanks of running resurgence water for two weeks.
 They are then cut, washed, and packaged.
 There are strict regulations on the length and appearance of the root left on the head.
 Radicchio tardivo is crunchy and bitter and is usually eaten cooked.

 The di Castelfranco both resemble flowers, and Castelfranco is very different in appearance to the other radicchio types with creamy, light green leaves and deep red speckles.
 It has a sweeter flavour than the other varieties and is thought to have first been cultivated in the 800s, originating from crossing original radicchio plants with escarole.
-The IGP area covers 25 towns in the boroughs of Treviare, available only in the winter months, as well as 'Gorizia' (also known as "Rosa di Gorizia"), 'Trieste' (Cicoria zuccherina or Biondissim).
+The IGP area covers 25 towns in the boroughs of Treviso, available only in the winter months, as well as 'Gorizia' (also known as "Rosa di Gorizia"), 'Trieste' (Cicoria zuccherina or Biondissim).
 Radicchio farmers of the Veneto have sought to have Protected Geographical Status applied to the names of some radicchio varieties, including 'Tardivo.'